Florida's first case of omicron variant confirmed in Tampa

-TAMPA, Fla. — The first confirmed case of the omicron variant of COVID-19 in the state of Florida has been reported at the James A. Haley Veterans Hospital in Tampa.
+TAMPA, Fla. — The first confirmed case of the omicron variant of COVID-19 in the state of Florida has been reported at the James A. Haley Veterans Hospital in Tampa, according to the Veterans Administration.

 Hospital officials confirmed the diagnosis Tuesday.